 The Blue Grotto and Boat Tours

 The Blue Grotto is open all year, but visitors can only enter on days in which the sea is calm and there is no wind.
-To check if it is open, take a look at our Blue Grotto page which we keep updated each day, or ask at the tourist information office located in the Piazzetta (081 837 0686).
-You can walk to the grotto entrance from Anacapri or go by boat from Marina Grande.
+Inquire at the Tourist Information Office in the Piazzetta or Marina Grande (081 837 0686) if the grotto is open.

 Boat Tours: Even if there are no organized tours leaving for the grotto, just ask around the port and you'll find a skipper willing to take you by boat to the sea cave entrance!